The call for nominations are currently closed

 The programme aims to support the Australian Government’s commitment to:

-The successful participants for Round 1 of the programme were announced in October 2017.
-A total of $897,210 was granted to five researchers to undertake projects.
-Project areas included agricultural and environmental sciences, transport and construction, health, manufacturing and material sciences.
-Please read the details on the awardees and their project summaries.
+The successful participants for round 1 were announced in October 2017, with a total of $897,210 granted to five researchers to undertake projects.
+In round 2, there were 10 projects and 4 workshop grants awarded, totalling $1,249,115.
+Research areas include agricultural and environmental sciences, transport and construction, health, manufacturing and material sciences.

 Successful applicants (funding recipients) will be required to submit an annual report and a final report of their project or workshop, as per reporting templates provided by the Academy.